shamim0754/AlgorithmDatastructure/readme.md

 Linked list is the data structure which can overcome all the limitations of an array becuase
 1. It allocates the memory dynamically(run time)
 2. Ease of insertion/deletion
+As a result try to use linkedlist instead of array

 Drawbacks:
 1. Random access is not allowed.We have to access elements sequentially starting from the head node and then compare random value to node value and return . as a result greatly increasing the time periods required to access individual elements within the list